 Family Encyclopedia >> Work

-The SIREN, or Business Directory Identification System, is an Insee code that identifies French companies but also associations and organizations.
-Here are all the structures that must have a SIREN:
+The SIREN, or Business Directory Identification System, is an INSEE code uniquely identifying French companies, associations, and organizations.
+Key entities requiring a SIREN include:

 • public bodies,